spsforks/google-sanitizers-wiki/AddressSanitizer.md

   * A: Out of the box we don't have support for your use case.
 The easiest for you would be to rip off everything you don't have and rebuild the ASan run-time.
 However, there have been many attempts in applying ASan to bare-metal and at least some were successful.
-E.g. http://events.linuxfoundation.org/sites/events/files/slides/Alexander_Popov-KASan_in_a_Bare-Metal_Hypervisor_0.pdf and also grep for "bare-metal" and similar stuff in this group.
+E.g. http://events.linuxfoundation.org/sites/events/files/slides/Alexander_Popov-KASan_in_a_Bare-Metal_Hypervisor_0.pdf and also grep for "bare-metal" and similar stuff in https://groups.google.com/forum/#!forum/address-sanitizer group.

 # Talks and papers
  * Watch the presentation from the [LLVM Developer's meeting](http://llvm.org/devmtg/2011-11/) (Nov 18, 2011): [Video](http://www.youtube.com/watch?v=CPnRS1nv3_s), [slides](http://llvm.org/devmtg/2011-11/Serebryany_FindingRacesMemoryErrors.pdf).